UP | HOME

 There’s probably a finite amount of good ideas out there to discover, due to the physical materialist nature of the Universe.
 The opposite belief (i.e. there’s an infinite amount of good ideas) seems less logical.
 A lot of times, there’s only one best way to do something.
 A lot of the agricultural methods that were developed thousands of years ago in the world’s great river valleys are still used today.
 The same could be said about how the wheel, fire, and many other inventions are still used today.
 Once humanity discovers the best of the best, there’s often not many ways to improve beyond that.

 In many ways, humanity has already reached “peak technology”.
 There’s still room for improvement in many areas, like urban planning (Georgism would help with this), AI, maybe nanobots, and other things, but once we achieve them, there will be even less room for future growth.
 There are physical and economic limits to what technology can achieve.
-For instance, it’s very probable that humanity will probably never colonize Mars or others planets, and this is explained in Futurist Fantasies by T. K. Van Allen.
+For instance, it’s very probable that humanity will probably never colonize Mars or others planets, and this is explained in Futurist Fantasies by T. K. Van Allen and The Limits of Space Colonization.

 Biological immortality is likely impossible, as explained in Sex, Death, and Complexity.
 The length of telomeres in chromosomes also pose another restriction on maximal lifespans: